Rectorate Research Council

 Prof. Dr. Dorothea Schulz

 Prof Dorothea Schulz, PhD, born in 1962, studied biology, socio-cultural anthropology and sociology in Giessen and Mainz.
-She received her PhD in socio-cultural anthropology in 1996 from Yale University (USA) for her research on the role of traditional praise singers, the griots, or jeliw, in legitimizing power in post-colonial Mali.
-She received her venia legendi from the Freie Universität Berlin, with a study of the interplay between the adoption of new media technologies, the transformation of gender relations, and Islamic moral reform in Mali.
+She received her PhD in socio-cultural anthropology in 1996 from Yale University (USA) for her research on the role of traditional praise singers, the griots, or jeliw, in legitimising power in post-colonial Mali.
+She received her venia legendi from the Freie Universität Berlin, with a study on the interplay between the adoption of new media technologies, the transformation of gender relations, and Islamic moral reform in Mali.
 Following one-year fellowships at the International Institute for the Study of Islam in Leiden (NL) and Cornell University (USA), Dorothea Schulz worked at Indiana University (USA) as an assistant professor of religious studies until 2008, when she accepted a professorship of socio-cultural anthropology at the University of Cologne.
 While in Cologne, she served as Vice-Dean for Strategic Planning and Young Researchers for several years, and as a member of the steering committee for the University of Cologne’s Excellence Cluster funding initiatives.
-Prof Schulz has held the chair of socio-cultural anthropology at the University of Münster since 2018 and serves as a principal investigator in the Cluster of Excellence “Religion and Politics”, with a research project normative and religious plurality in Uganda.
+Prof Schulz has held the chair of socio-cultural anthropology at the University of Münster since 2018 and serves as a principal investigator in the Cluster of Excellence “Religion and Politics”, with a research project on normative and religious plurality in Uganda.

 Prof Dr Dr Katrin Tent